Definition of Affiliate Marketing

 Affiliate Marketing Related

 As the name implies, related affiliate marketing is the practice of an affiliate promoting goods or services that have some kind of connection with the offering.
-Generally, the affiliate’s speciality and the product or service are related somehow.
+Generally, the affiliate’s specialty and the product or service are related somehow.
 The affiliate has sufficient influence and skills to drive traffic, and their authority establishes them as a credible source.
 However, the affiliate takes no responsibility regarding the product or service’s usage.